EQUAL OPPORTUNITIES FOR ALL

-DPI NAC is pleased to announce twelve (12) Member States in Antigua and Barbuda; The Bahamas; Barbados; Belize; Dominica; Grenada; Guyana; Haiti; Jamaica; St. Kitts and Nevis; St. Vincent and the Grenadines; and Trinidad and Tobago have ratified the CRPD!
+DPI NAC is pleased to announce fourteen (14) Member States in Antigua and Barbuda; The Bahamas; Barbados; Belize; Canada; Dominica; Grenada; Guyana; Haiti; Jamaica; St. Kitts and Nevis; St. Lucia; St. Vincent and the Grenadines; and Trinidad and Tobago have ratified the CRPD!
 However, there is much work to be done for a full implementation of the CRPD.
 Please join us and our fellow disability advocacy organizations in our quest to educate the public and our governments about the importance and benefits of respecting and empowering persons with disabilities.

 For more information on Disabled Peoples' International North America and Caribbean, Inc., please use our contact information.
 We look forward to your visit to our website